Publication Policies and Ethical Guidelines

 JOURNAL OF ADVANCES IN MECHANICAL ENGINEERING AND SCIENCE follows the ethical policies during publication set out by the Committee on Publication Ethics (COPE), available on its website and editorial board.

-All authors are expected to adhere to the following guidelines when submitting manuscript to our journal:
+All authors are expected to adhere to the following guidelines when submitting manuscript to the journal:

 - The article represents the authors own original work.

 - The article is not being considered or reviewed by any other publication.